 Organization

 This work is organized in six other chapters, beside this introduction.
 Chapter 2 outlines part of the knowledge base necessary for understanding this work.
-It presents existing usages for game flow analysis, from gameplay data logging to game analysis in the game industry.
-Then it describes known approaches for gameplay data logging and gameplay data visualization.
+It presents existing usages of game flow analysis, ranging from gameplay data logging to game analysis in the game industry.
+Then, it describes known approaches for gameplay data logging and gameplay data visualization.

 Chapter 3 outlines another part of the necessary knowledge base for this work.
 It describes concepts of provenance in order to gather historical information about objects for further analysis.
-It also presents both existing provenance models (OPM and PROV) that can be used for provenance of digital information.
+It also presents the existing provenance models (OPM and PROV) that can be used for provenance of digital information.
 Lastly, it presents a comparison between models, pointing out their similarities.

 The proposed conceptual framework is presented at Chapter 4, denominated as provenance in games.
-Subsections describe how the gameplay data is gathered and structured to be used in a provenance graph.
-Then it outlines rules to interpret the gathered data for the generation of the provenance graph.
-Lastly, it describes features to distinguish information in the graph and existing visualization features to aid in the analysis.
+This chapter describes how the gameplay data is gathered and structured to be used in a provenance graph.
+Then, it outlines rules to interpret the gathered data for the generation of the provenance graph.
+Lastly, it describes some features to distinguish information in the graph and to aid in the analysis.

 Chapter 5 presents the materialization of the conceptual framework presented at Chapter 4, encompassing both the collection and visualization phases.
-The subsections provide an overview of a serious game (SDM), describing the game and how the gameplay data is gathered.
+It provides an overview of a serious game named SDM, describing the game and how the gameplay data is gathered.
 It also outlines implementation details for the provenance graph visualization tool developed in this work.
-Furthermore, there is a guiding game session example, which is the same game session used at Chapter 6 experiment, to facilitate understanding of the presented features.
-Lastly, it shows details about generating the provenance graph from the gathered information, graph representations, and analysis features available at the developed tool.
+Furthermore, it introduces a guiding example, which is the same game session used at Chapter 6 during the experiment.
+Lastly, it shows details about generating the provenance graph from the gathered information, graph representations, and analysis features available at the developed tool over the guiding example.

 After describing the approach and the graph visualization tool, the next chapter, Chapter 6, describes the evaluation performed on the usage of provenance analysis to understand game events.
-The planning and execution of the experiments are mentioned in subsections indicating how we obtained and processed the data for the assessment.
-The analysis is detailed through hypothesis testing.
-Finally, it presents the threats to validity of experiments.
+The planning and execution of the experiments are detailed, indicating how we obtained and processed the data for the assessment.
+The results are analyzed through hypothesis testing.
+Finally, it presents some threats to validity of the experiments.

-Finally, Chapter 6 concludes this work, listing contributions, limitations and future work.
+Finally, Chapter 7 concludes this work, listing contributions, limitations, and future work.

 – Conclusion